Two states: Relationship of representation metric with Bures metric

 \begin{theorem} Let $\phi_1,\phi_2$ be two states on some $C^*$-algebra $\mathcal A.$ Then

 \end{theorem}

-\begin{proof} The lower bound is clear from the definition of $\gamma .$ From Proposition 1.6, \cite{Bur}, we know that there is a common representing space in which Bures distance is attained.
-Let $(\pi,K,x,y)$ be the common representation for which the Bures' distance is attained.
-Consider $\pi_1=\pi$ and $\pi_2=U^*\pi U,$ where $U$ is a unitary on $K$ such that $Ux=y.$ Then $(\pi_1,\pi_2,x)$ is a joint representations of $(\phi_1,\phi_2).$ We get where the last inequality is from \cite{Bur} and \cite{Con}. \end{proof}
+\begin{proof} Note that for a linear functional the norm and the completely bounded norm coincide.
+The lower bound is now clear from the definition of $\gamma .$ From Proposition 1.6, \cite{Bur}, we know that there is a common representation space in which Bures distance is attained.
+Let $(K,\pi,x,y)$ be a common representation at which the Bures distance for $(\phi _1, \phi _2)$ is attained.
+Consider $\pi_1=\pi$ and $\pi_2=U^*\pi U,$ where $U$ is a unitary on $K$ such that $Ux=y.$ Then $(K,\pi_1,\pi_2,x)$ is a joint representation of $(\phi_1,\phi_2).$ We get where the last inequality is from \cite{Bur} and \cite{Con}. \end{proof}

 Now we come to our main theorem on relationship between $\beta $ and $\gamma .$

 \begin{theorem} Suppose $\phi_1,\phi_2$ are two states on a $C^*$-algebra $\mathcal A.$ Then

 \end{theorem}